-Cambridge, Mass., April 2, 2017 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, announced today that it will present data on two programs at the 2017 American Association of Cancer Research (AACR) Annual Meeting in Washington, D.C.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, announced today that it will present data on two programs at the 2017 American Association of Cancer Research (AACR) Annual Meeting in Washington, D.C.

 An oral presentation at the New Drugs on the Horizon session will include a first-in-class, oral, selective estrogen receptor covalent antagonist (SERCA, H3B-6545) as a potential treatment option for patients with breast cancer.
 An additional presentation will provide an overview of the pre-clinical data for H3B-6527, an orally available, selective and potent FGFR4 inhibitor which may play an important role in FGF19-driven hepatocellular carcinoma.

 “We are excited about the presentations taking place at AACR and look forward to furthering our clinical efforts of these investigational medicines,” said Markus Warmuth, M.D., President & CEO of H3 Biomedicine.
 “We believe that the two compounds being discussed at AACR have the potential to impact the lives of defined patient populations, and the data presented represents an important step towards H3’s goal of establishing itself as a leading company in delivering new cancer therapies based on cancer genomics.”